ocaml/ocaml.org/data/tutorials/language/0it_05_labels.md

 # Labelled and Optional Arguments to Functions

-It is possible to give names and default values to function parameters, this is broadly known as labels.
+It is possible to give names and default values to function parameters.
+This is broadly known as labels.
 In this tutorial, we learn how to use labels.

 Throughout this tutorial, the code is written in UTop.